 Impact of Global Market Slowdown on the M&A Landscape in Poland

-Poland has the largest population in Central and Eastern Europe at approx. 38 million.
-Labor force participation has been solid and stable, strengthened by the fact that the country is an attractive destination for international students and workers.
-Additionally, the large inflow of Ukrainians is expected to boost Poland’s labor force by 1.0%-2.25% and add 1.5%-2.5% to its working-age population.
+Poland has the largest population in Central and Eastern Europe with approximately 38 million residents.
+The country’s labor force participation has remained solid and stable, strengthened by the country’s appeal as a destination for international students and workers.
+Additionally, the large influx of Ukrainians is expected to boost Poland’s labor force by 1.0% and 2.25% and add 1.5% and 2.5% to its working-age population.

 A key selling point of Polish labor to foreign buyers is its low cost relative to most of the other members of the European Union.
-According to Eurostat, in 2021, the hourly labor cost in Poland was EUR 11.5 vs. the European Union’s average of EUR 29.5 – that’s a 61% discount.
+According to Eurostat the hourly labor cost in Poland in was EUR 15, compared to the European Union’s average of 32.
+This represents a 52% labor cost advantage.

-Poland is one of the European Union’s most prosperous members in terms of employment.
-Steady economic growth has created a wealth of job opportunities and leading multinationals have flocked to the country, drawn in by an impressive workforce that delivers high-quality services at competitive costs.
-As a result, the unemployment rate has been steadily declining over the years and has been below the European Union average since 2016.
+Poland is one of the most prosperous members of the European Union regarding employment.
+Consistent economic growth has created a wealth of job opportunities, attracting leading multinational companies to the country.
+These companies are drawn in by an impressive workforce known for delivering high-quality services at competitive costs.
+As a result, the country’s unemployment rate has steadily declined over the years, remaining significantly below the EU average.

 Implications for M&A in Poland